CAMPED AT GILGAL

 Here we are, attempting to fight our way into God’s rest, and the demons are striving to get our attention so we will do some foolish thing.

 In addition, we have the spirits of sin that live in our flesh.
 Every kind of lustful, murderous, arrogant, selfish spirit is present in us and endeavoring to move us to thought, speech, or action.
-We have to labor in prayer that we might be filled with the Spirit of God and able to overcome these foul pressures that reside in us.
+We must labor in prayer that we might be filled with the Spirit of God and be able to overcome these foul pressures that reside in us.

 Perhaps our worst enemy is our self-will.
 There are things we wish to accomplish, even in a religious setting, that we are not anxious to surrender to the Lord’s will.
 They are idols.
-We have to keep putting all things, relationships, and situations on the altar.
+We must keep putting all things, relationships, and situations on the altar.

-We absolutely have to put all of our treasures in Heaven.
+We absolutely must put all of our treasures in Heaven.
 We may have them again before we die, or not until we die and pass into the spirit world.

 So here we sit in the camp at Gilgal.
 The enemies are formidable, are they not?
 But God is greater!

-We have to celebrate the Passover, refreshing ourselves in the blood of the Lamb.
+We must celebrate the Passover, refreshing ourselves in the blood of the Lamb.

-We have to eat some of the produce of Canaan, the Presence of Christ to a greater extent than we have known.
+We must eat some of the produce of Canaan, the Presence of Christ to a greater extent than we have known.

 The manna will cease as soon as we eat the produce of the land—those daily graces that kept us going when we were playing volleyball with God.
-Now we are on the same side of the net with God, thinking as He is thinking; speaking as He is speaking; and acting as He is acting.
+Now we are on the same side of the net with God, in which our desires, thoughts, words and actions are in harmony with His will for us.

 Asking the Lord about what you should eat and how much you should eat, at every meal, may seem trivial.
 But this is the way the rest of God is.
 It is made up of all those little decisions we make each day.